CE-Programming/asm-docs/pages/resources/asm/libload.md

 Libraries are contained within a single appvar, and consist of 4 main sections: the header, the functions, any dependencies, and finally the code itself.

 The following describes the format taken after assembling.
-If you are looking for how to create libraries, [**this page**]() will guide you.
+If you are looking for how to create libraries, [**this page**]({{site.baseurl}}/pages/tutorials/asm/lib-creation/) will guide you.

 ## The Header

-A sample header begins with 2 idendifying bytes:
+A header begins with 2 idendifying bytes:

 ```asm
 $C0,$C0